|Nutrition Facts (per serving)|

 In this dramatic Italian dish called spaghetti al nero di seppia, tender fresh squid is cooked in a sauce containing its own ink.
-This adds both a tangy sea flavor and a deep black glow to the sauce.
+This adds both a tangy sea flavor and a deep black sheen to the sauce.
 You will most likely have to go to a fishmonger who has very fresh fish to obtain the squid, but it's worth the trip.

 There is, of course, squid-ink pasta, in which the squid ink is mixed into the dough so that the pasta itself is jet black.
 However, that is a completely different dish.
 In this recipe, regular spaghetti is tossed in a tangy sauce made of squid ink, white wine, tomato paste, and squid.
 It's very interesting and definitely a culinary adventure.

 1/4 cup olive oil